 As of January 2021, approximately 1,800 people live within the Carnes Crossroads community.
 This includes families living in single-family homes, as well as in several luxury apartment communities that are conveniently located near the community’s emerging business center.
 Carnes Crossroads could eventually be home to as many as 15,000 people.

 Carnes Crossroads is named after Dallas V. Carnes, an early 20th century property owner who farmed this tract of land.
 The intersection of the two roads that form part of the boundary of the new Carnes Crossroads community – St. James Ave.
 (Hwy 176) and North Main St. (Hwy 17-A) – has historically been referred to as Carnes Crossroads.

-David Weekley Homes, Pulte Homes, Toll Brothers and Eastwood Homes are building the single-family homes at Carnes Crossroads.
+David Weekley Homes, Pulte Homes, Toll Brothers and Eastwood Homes are the current builders actively building the single-family homes at Carnes Crossroads.

 The master plan for Carnes Crossroads calls for a mix of single-family homes, townhomes and condominiums.
 Single-family homes are traditional in design, adhering to the Southern architectural vernacular.
 They vary in size and include one and two-story layouts.
 Design guidelines, set by the Carnes Crossroads Architectural Review Board, ensure that all homes within Carnes Crossroads are appropriate to their setting and in harmony with their surroundings.

 Each of the builders at Carnes Crossroads employs a sales team to represent the homes they are building here.
 Using a furnished model home as their base, the builders’ sales representatives are trained to help buyers choose the best plan for their family and to guide them through the home building and closing processes.